vestrel00/contacts-android/howto/howto-insert-contacts.md

 val secondRawContactId = insertResult.rawContactId(mutableRawContact2)
 ```

-Once you have the RawContact IDs you can retrieve the newly created Contacts via the `Query` API,
+Once you have the RawContact IDs, you can retrieve the newly created Contacts via the `Query` API,

 ```kotlin
 val contacts = contactsApi